_____________________________________________________________________

 additional arguments.

--s) : data output.
+save option (-s) : data output.
 Takes either of the following

 options: c or f